 installing the UIMA SDK's Eclipse plugins into your Eclipse environment, and

 importing the example UIMA code into an Eclipse project.

-You will need to run Eclipse using a Java at the 1.8 level, in order to use the UIMA Eclipse plugins.
+You will need to run Eclipse using a Java at the 1.8 or later level, in order to use the UIMA Eclipse plugins.

 Go to http://www.eclipse.org and follow the instructions there to download Eclipse.

 We recommend using the latest release level.
 Navigate to the Eclipse Release version you want and download the archive for your platform.